-Validating database integrity on a regular basis is a fundamental task that is often forgotten by the accidental DBA.
-Fortunately SQL Server database corruption issues aren’t very common, however finding out that you have been backing up a corrupt database for weeks might be somewhat hard to explain to the business.
+Validating database integrity regularly is a fundamental task that is often forgotten by the accidental DBA.
+Fortunately, SQL Server database corruption issues aren’t common.
+Finding out that you have been backing up a corrupt database for weeks might be somewhat hard to explain to the business.

 SQL Database Integrity Reports

 The solution below demonstrates how simple it is to gather the information using PowerShell and the SMO client library.
-Of course there are many ways of gathering and storing this information, I just prefer to generate report and keep the logic outside of the database for smaller environments.
+Of course, there are many ways of collecting and storing this information, and I prefer to generate a report.
+I also prefer keeping this logic outside of the database for smaller environments.

 First things first

-Before reading on, it’s important to know that DBCC CHECKDB is a CPU- and disk-intensive operation and therefore better to perform on a non-production server.
+Before reading on, it’s essential to know that DBCC CHECKDB is a CPU- and disk-intensive operation and, therefore, it’s better to perform on a non-production server.
 This will not only allow you to validate the integrity of the database without affecting production, but also test your restore strategy.

-You’ll need the Server Management Objects library which can be installed separately (Just select the Client Tools SDK).
-SMO is a client side library and therefore doesn’t require installing anything on the server for this to work.
+You’ll need the Server Management Objects library, which you install separately (select the Client Tools SDK).
+SMO is a client-side library and therefore doesn’t require installing anything on the server for this to work.

 You might see and error regarding conflicts / unapproved verbs.
-This message can be ignored.
+Ignore this message.
 If you use the DisableNameChecking switch as below, you won’t see the message.

 The first part will create an instance of the SMO Server object providing the SQL server instance name and custom timeout settings.

-And the portion below is responsible for simulating the DBCC CHECKDB command which is not exposed within the SMO API.
-The script keeps track of the last executed statement and continues executing the following statement unless exception has been thrown.
-In this case the script will log the execution details and moves to the next database.
+And the portion below is responsible for simulating the DBCC CHECKDB command, which is not exposed within the SMO API.
+The script keeps track of the last executed statement and continues executing the following statement unless an exception has been thrown.
+In this case, the script will log the execution details and moves to the next database.